-The first questions people ask when starting to sell online is “where do I get the items to sell?”
+The first question people ask when starting to sell online is, “where do I get the items to sell?”
 In this case, used auto parts.

 The best place to purchase used auto parts is from automotive salvage yards.
 The ones that allow you to pull the parts yourself are the best, as the parts are usually cheaper because you do all the work of finding and pulling the parts.

-The fastest way to find salvage yards near you is to do a search on Google Maps or Click Here.
+The fastest way to find salvage yards near you is to do a search on Google Maps.

 Which Parts Do I To Buy To Sell?

-Now the research begins…This is where the research part of the process comes in. eBay is a great tool for this, especially if you plan to sell your parts there.
+Now the research begins…This is where the research part of the process comes in. eBay is a great tool for this, especially if you plan to sell your parts on eBay.

 Use the following Procedure to help you find used parts to sell

 On the results page to the left choose used listing and sold…